matesh/mqttk/README.md

 # Installation
 ## On macOS
 ### macOS Dependencies
-You must have python3 and python3-pip installed.
-On some versions of macOS or the python3 package, tk/ttk is not included, in which case the python3-tk package is also needed.
+You must have Python 3.7+ and pip installed.
+On some versions of macOS or the python package, Tk/ttk is not included, in which case the python-tk package is also needed.

-The easiest way to install these, is to use brew.
+The easiest way to install these, is to use [homebrew](https://brew.sh/).
 The commands below may be different on your system.
+Open the terminal and issue these commands:

+```shell
+$ brew install python python-tk
+```

 :warning: When installing/running the app, use the system interpreter, or the interpreter available via homebrew.
-Conda or other interpreters can cause your system to crash entirely (kernel panic) which issue is outside of the code of this software.
+During my testing, Conda or other interpreters occasionally caused my system to crash entirely (kernel panic) and when using mission control to switch between apps, MQTTk crashed regularly.
+The cause is outside the code of this software.
 This crash happens under certain circumstances when switching to the app via mission control or the dock, there's nothing I can do about it, unfortunately.
 Therefore, use other interpreters at your own risk!
-```shell
-$ brew install python python-tk
-```

 ### macOS - acquiring and installing the package from source
 Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and install it using pip.